 Two sizes (1/8" NPT threads) are most useful as nozzles: The 1/8" ID tubing size (nozzle is 0.093 inch ID) for drop pulse size 7 ms to 30 ms. The 3/16" tubing size (nozzle is 0.125 inches ID) for drop pulse size 25 ms to 55 ms. I normally use the smaller one.
 Larger nozzles or larger drops become a little more messy (some extra drops, maybe this needs a larger valve orifice??), however a 1/4" tubing size nozzle (0.187 inch ID) can be useful for a 50 to 70 ms drop pulse.
 At left is a 1/8" fitting that I cut off to be half length, which works the same, but which seems of no advantage.
 See page two here about messy/clean drops.

 A Mariotte siphon is a simple device to keep water pressure constant as the container empties.
 The StopShot Mariotte Siphon needs the 3/8" fitting on valve inlet, for 3/8 inch ID tubing.
 Home Depot has the larger fitting, but not the smaller ones in 1/8" NPT size.
 The inlet NPT threads must be wrapped with a couple of turns of teflon tape to seal it (output nozzle doesn't need it, it is only finger tight).
 The valve needs two 4 mm metric machine screws to mount it (Home Depot has those, in one of the special flat drawers).
-The little Giottos MH 1004 Mini Ball Head is to allow quick leveling, which seemed a dumb notion, but it works really well (standard UNC 1/4" x 20 thread at both ends, screw and nut).
+The little Giottos mini ball head (MH1004, $15 USD) is to allow quick leveling of the sensor, which seemed a dumb notion, but it works really well (it has standard UNC 1/4" x 20 thread at both ends, screw and nut).
 The smaller StopShot sensor (shown) is much more convenient for water drops than their large sensor, but both work.
 It is mounted with a couple of standard mending brackets from Home Depot (3" T plate to mount sensor, bent).
 Shown is about 9 inches between valve and sensor.
 A fall height of 18 to 24 inches (nozzle to water surface) works well.
 A second bracket allows quick swap to another valve, for example to the original Stopshot valve (which I did not like).

 My setup uses two drilled 2x4 boards over a 1/2 inch black pipe (see Here), on a 2x2 foot sheet of 1/2 inch plywood (available off-the-shelf pre-sawed at Home Depot).
 I use a pipe flange screwed to base (about 6 inches from one corner).
 I used T-nuts below the board for the screws, and four more T-nuts near the corners for screws to level the base (levels the pan).
 These leveling screws sit in smaller cup washers, but do protect the table under them!
 The pipe is stable enough against vibrations if you move the StopShot timer off to a different table, so your finger does not shake the pipe (or the water).
 The 2x4 boards are strong and stable and convenient, except not level, so the ball head makes it be perfect.